top1944/duckuments/docs/atoms_20_setup_and_demo/17_setup_duckiebot_c0wjd/2_2_1_wheel_calibration.md

 Measure the distance between the tape and the Duckiebot after it traveled for about 2 meters ([](#fig:wheel_calibration_measuring_drift)).

+Comment: It's unclear what is the distance - from where to where.
+Presumably, center of axle? - AC

 Make sure that the ruler is orthogonal to the tape.

 <div figure-id="fig:wheel_calibration_measuring_drift" figure-caption="Measure the amount of drift after 2 meters run">